grammerhub/tech-community-discords/pull_request_template.md

 - [ ] Name and link are accurate
 - [ ] Brief description of the server is accurate and properly typed

-# Remove a Discord Group
+# Remove a Discord Server

 - [ ] Name of Discord server is present
 - [ ] Reason for requesting removal is present